michiganrobotics/mbot/docs/setup/new-image.md

     3. Follow the printed instructions (which you can also find in `mbot_lcm_monitor-{{ page.lcm_monitor_version }}/README.txt`) to configure NGINX.
     4. It's now safe to delete the folder `mbot_lcm_monitor-{{ page.lcm_monitor_version }}/` and the tar file `mbot_lcm_monitor-{{ page.lcm_monitor_version }}.tar.gz`.

-7. **Optional: Install the MBot Autonomy code.** *TODO: Update instructions with binaries.* The autonomy code includes SLAM and a motion controller program.
-Install it with:
+7. **Optional: Install the MBot Autonomy code.** The autonomy code includes SLAM and a motion controller program. *You need access to this repository to download it.* Install it with:
     ```bash
     cd ~/mbot_ws/mbot_autonomy/
     git checkout {{ page.mbot_autonomy_version }}